Daimler Company: From starting to stability

-On 14 January 1896 Lawson incorporated The Daimler Motor Company Limited.
+On 14 January 1896, Lawson incorporated The Daimler Motor Company Limited.
 A prospectus was issued on 15 February.
 The subscription lists opened on 17 February and closed, oversubscribed, the next day.
 The Daimler Motor Company Limited bought The Daimler Motor Syndicate Limited from Lawson's British Motor Syndicate as a going concern.
 Simms was appointed consulting engineer to the new business but was not to be on the board of directors, possibly because he had become a director of the Cannstatt firm.

 One of the duties assigned to Simms was to find a suitable location for the factory.
 Simms found the Trusty Oil Engine Works, a company in receivership whose six-acre site at Cheltenham included a foundry, a machine shop, and testing facilities.
 Simms recommended buying the works immediately since, with ready facilities and the availability of skilled workers, they could start up in a very short time.
 Instead, at the first statutory meeting of the company, held while Simms was overseas, Lawson persuaded the board to buy a disused four-storey cotton mill in Coventry which was owned by Lawson's associate Ernest Terah Hooley.
 Despite Simms' later protest and pleas to sell the mill and buy the Trusty Oil Engine Works, Daimler stayed with the mill as the site of Britain's first automobile factory.

 Delayed delivery of machines kept the factory unfinished throughout 1896 and into 1897.
 During 1896 Daimler sold imported cars from companies for which Lawson held the licences.
-Cannstatt supplied engine parts but the delivery of working drawings were delayed for months.
+Cannstatt supplied engine parts but the delivery of working drawings was delayed for months.
 Four experimental cars were built in Coventry and a Panhard van was dismantled and reverse engineered.
 Some Daimler engines, with details redesigned by works manager J. S. Critchley, were also made in 1896.

 The first car left the works in January 1897, fitted with a Panhard engine, followed in March by Daimler-engined cars.
 The first Coventry Daimler-engined product made its maiden run in March 1897.
 By mid-year they were producing three of their own cars a week and producing Léon Bollée cars under licence.
 Lawson claimed to have made 20 cars by July 1897 making the Daimler Britain's first motor car to go into serial production, an honour that is also credited to Humber Motors who had also displayed, but in their case their production models, at the Stanley Cycle Show in London in 1896.
 The Daimlers had a twin-cylinder, 1526 cc engine, mounted at the front of the car, four-speed gearbox and chain drive to the rear wheels.